xbeat/Machine-Learning/README.md

 Introduction to Tokens and Tokenization in LLMs

 Tokenization is a fundamental process in natural language processing, especially for Large Language Models (LLMs).
 It involves breaking down text into smaller units called tokens.
 These tokens serve as the basic building blocks for text processing and understanding.
 Let's explore how tokenization works and its importance in LLMs using Python.

+## Simplifying Transformer Models with Python

+Tokenization Fundamentals

+The tokenization process is fundamental to transformer models, converting raw text into numerical tokens that can be processed.
+This implementation demonstrates a basic tokenizer using vocabulary building and token mapping techniques.

 ## Principal Orthogonal Latent Components Analysis Network (POLCA Net)